 In this article we will explain in detail why the error ‘Prepare new imaging unit’ occurs in many printers, including Samsung, and how to fix it.

 To follow the instructions in the video you only need a 56 ohm resistor.
-You can buy it from the following links:
+You can buy it from this link.

 Now let’s get down to business!

 What’s that imaging unit and when to change it?

 Laser printers need an imaging unit (also known as a drum) to work.
 This component is responsible for transferring the ink to the paper.
 And how does it do it?
 A series of electrostatic charges inscribe what we want to print on the cylinder of the imaging unit.
 This then transfers it to the paper thanks to some heat and pressure.
 Finally a cleaning strip removes excess ink from the imaging unit’s surface, preparing it to receive the next information.
 And all this is repeated over and over again with each of our impressions.
 Surprising, isn’t it?

 After looking at the function that the imaging unit performs, it is reasonable to think that at some point its useful life will end.
 When?
 Well, when the printer starts to print badly, either because ink has been impregnated in the drum and it is dirty, or because it no longer does the function of transferring the ink well.
 In this case there will be no choice but to get a new one.